-Dr. Karthick Thiyagarajan received the B.E. degree in Electronics and Instrumentation Engineering from the Anna University, India, in 2011, the M.Sc. degree in Mechatronics from the University of Newcastle Upon Tyne, United Kingdom, in 2013 and the Ph.D. degree specializing in Sensor Technologies from the University of Technology Sydney, Australia, in 2018.
+Dr. Karthick Thiyagarajan received the B.E. degree in Electronics and Instrumentation Engineering from the Anna University, India, in 2011, the M.Sc. degree in Mechatronics from the University of Newcastle Upon Tyne, United Kingdom, in 2013 and the Ph.D. degree specializing in Smart Sensing Technology from the University of Technology Sydney, Australia, in 2018.

 He is currently a Research Fellow in the iPipes Lab, Centre for Autonomous Systems at the University of Technology Sydney.
-He has 3+ years of experience in teaching Mechatronics subject and experience in working on Blue Sky/Industry/Government funded research projects with partners from Australia, USA, UK and Canada.
+He has 3+ years of experience in teaching Mechatronics subject and experience in working on blue-sky, industry and government funded research projects with partners from Australia, USA, UK and Canada.

 At the iPipes Lab, he is a Sensing and Smart Materials Research Lead.
 He supervises/co-supervise research degree students, capstone students, research engineers and interns.
-To date, he has secured $149k research funding as Chief Investigator since completion of his Ph.D. in August 2018.
+As a Chief Investigator, he has secured several research grants from water utilities and blue sky research schemes.

 He is the recipient of the following awards: